CampfireTales in Ghana

 Community Storytelling Night

 An evening gathering where youth, Elders, and community members share personal and traditional stories.
 Participants share their own developing narratives as well.
+We reinforces storytelling as a living tradition and highlights the value of every voice in the community.

 Daily Reflection and Personal Time

-Week Two: Coastal Reset in Cape Coast - 7 Days
+Week Two: Coastal Reset in Cape Coast - 6 Days

 Guided Writing and Storytelling Workshops